eyeszack/diesel-engine/README.md

 	    }
     }

 **2)** The remaining steps are the same as implementing keywords, with the exception of the service provider file.
-For extensions you create a file named **me.dslengine.extension.LanguageExtensionProvider** with the fully quailified class name of your extension provider.
+For extensions you create a file named **me.dslengine.extension.LanguageExtensionProvider** with the fully qualified class name of your extension provider.
 It too should be placed in the `services` directory in `META-INF` of your jar.
 Keywords and extensions can live together in the same jar or separate jars, they will all be found at runtime.

 **me.dslengine.extension.LanguageExtensionProvider**